How does this medication work? What will it do for me?

 Are there any other precautions or warnings for this medication?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should take this medication.

-Blood concentrations: There is a large variation in blood concentrations achieved with different people who take the same dose of oxtriphylline.
+Blood concentrations: Different people who take the same dose of oxtriphylline will have very different levels of the medication in their blood.
 For some, this may lead to serious side effects.
 To make sure you are on the right dose of medication, your doctor may recommend that you have blood tests to measure the levels of the medication in your body.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.